-The company's business, results of operations, cash flows and financial condition are subject to various risks, including, but not limited to those set forth below.
-If any of the following risks actually occurs, the company's business, results of operations, cash flows and financial condition could be materially adversely affected.
+The company's business, results of operations, cash flows and financial condition are subject to various risks including, but not limited to, those set forth below.
+Any of these risks, as well as risks not currently known to the company or that are currently deemed to be immaterial, may adversely affect the company's business, results of operations, cash flows and financial condition.
 These risk factors should be carefully considered together with the other information in this Annual Report on Form 10-K, including the risks and uncertainties described under the heading Special Note Regarding Forward-Looking Statements.

+Economic Risks

-Economic conditions may cause a decline in business and consumer spending which could adversely affect the company's business and financial performance.
+Current and future economic conditions could adversely affect the company's business and financial performance.

 The company's operating results are impacted by the health of the North American, European, Asian and Latin American economies.
-The company's business and financial performance, including collection of its accounts receivable, may be adversely affected by the current and future economic conditions that caused, and may cause in the future, a decline in business and consumer spending, a reduction in the availability of credit and decreased growth by its existing customers, resulting in customers electing to delay the replacement of aging equipment.
+The company's business and financial performance, including collection of its accounts receivable, may be adversely affected by current and future economic conditions that may cause a decline in business and consumer spending, a reduction in the availability of credit and decreased growth of its existing customers, resulting in customers electing to delay the replacement of aging equipment.
 Higher energy costs, rising interest rates, weakness in the residential construction, housing and home improvement markets, financial market volatility, recession and acts of terrorism may also adversely affect the company's business and financial performance.
-Additionally, the company may experience difficulties in scaling its operations due to economic pressures in the U.S. and International markets.
+Additionally, the company may experience difficulties in scaling its operations due to economic pressures in the U.S. and international markets.